paulfioravanti/steno-dictionaries/dictionaries/numbers.md

 # Numbers Dictionary

-This dictionary contains number-specific entries that _do not_ currently have a named entry in the main Plover dictionary.
+This dictionary contains number-specific entries that mostly _do not_ currently have a named entry in the main Plover dictionary.

 They are divided into the following dictionary types: